-The following examples in this chapter adopt curl command, which is a data transfer tool run under command line in url language.
-JSON-RPC API of FISCO BCOS can be accessed by sending http post request through curl command.
-The url address of curl command is set as [listen\ip] and [jsonrpc listen port] of [rpc] in node config file.
-To format json, jq is used as a formatter.
-For the error codes, please check RPC Design Documentation.
-For transaction return list, please check here.
+The following examples in this chapter adopt the curl command, which is a data transfer tool that runs the command line by the URL language.
+JSON-RPC API of FISCO BCOS can be accessed by sending HTTP post request through curl commands.
+The URL address of the curl command is set as [listen_ip] and [jsonrpc listen port] of [rpc] in a node config file.
+To format the json data, jq is used as a formatter.
+For the error codes, please check the RPC Design Documentation.
+For the transaction receipt status, please check here.

-11.1 getClientVersion
+10.1 getClientVersion